brimdata/super/README.md

 # SuperDB [![Tests][tests-img]][tests] [![GoPkg][gopkg-img]][gopkg]

 SuperDB is a new analytics database that supports relational tables and JSON on an equal footing.
-It shines when it comes to complex data wrangling use cases where you need to explore or process large eclectic data sets.
+It shines when it comes to data wrangling where you need to explore or process large eclectic data sets.
 It's also pretty decent at analytics and
 [search use cases](https://zed.brimdata.io/docs/language/search-expressions).